The Ho Chi Minh Trail: Then and Now (Part 1)

 North Vietnamese tanks driving through Saigon at the end of the war.

-Explore Indochina motorcycle tour members sitting on a destroyed tank
+Explore Indochina motorcycle tour members sitting on a destroyed tank on the Ho Chi Minh Trail in Laos

 Some 38 cluster bombs were discovered in the area around this tank when it was swept for UXO (unexploded ordinance) in 2016.